fjaros/wowchat/README.md

    * Setup the bot with the correct Discord roles/permissions to enter your desired channels.

 ## Run
-1. Download the latest ready-made binary from github releases: https://github.com/fjaros/wowchat/releases
-   * **Make sure you have a Java Runtime Environment (JRE) 1.8 or higher installed on your system!**
-   * **On Windows**: Edit wowchat.conf as above and run `run.bat`
-   * **On Mac/Linux**: Edit wowchat.conf as above and run `run.sh`

-OR to compile yourself:
 1. WoW Chat is written in Scala and compiles to a Java executable using [maven](https://maven.apache.org).
 2. It uses Java JDK 1.8 and Scala 2.12.12.
 3. Run `mvn clean package` which will produce a file in the target folder called `wowchat-1.3.8.zip`